 Looking for ways to clear your mind and calm the anxiety associated with stress?

-The body and mind need to clear the stress hormones, basically resetting your system, so that you can return to a healthy state.
+The body and mind need to clear the stress hormones, resetting your system, so you can return to a healthy state.

 Here are five ways that you can clear your mind and recharge your internal battery:

 - Take breaks and do a different activity

 - Take supplements

 While I am unhappy about my traumatic childhood, I am grateful that I learned this lesson at a young age.